top of page

 ABOUT THUY

 Thuy Hoang was born in Saigon (now called Ho Chi Minh City) in Vietnam.
 She came to the United Kingdom at the age of nine as a refugee with her family.
-Across her life, and aside from work as a professional musician, Thuy has pursued a huge passion for baking and cooking with a particular focus on the vibrant food culture of Vietnam.
-She places huge importance on its significance to the culture of the Vietnamese diaspora in Britain.
+Across her life, and aside from work as a professional musician (pianist), Thuy has pursued a huge passion for baking and cooking with a particular focus on the vibrant food culture of Vietnam.
 In 2023, she was a Quarter Finalist on BBC1's MasterChef in the UK.

-Comments from BBC1's MasterChef on Thuy’s dish, bún thịt nướng chà giò:
+Comments from BBC1's MasterChef on Thuy’s dish, bún thịt nÆ°á»›ng chà giò:

 “Thuy, your dish is absolutely delightful.
 Getting that leaf and being able to put herbs in it with some perfectly cooked, soft noodles, and then that lovely salty, almost sticky pork plunged into a dip that is citrusy and sweet I am loving.
 Your spring rolls are also packed full of vegetables with a crunch.
 Just really, really enjoying your food.”